 The Development Plan of Mumbai

 The Development Plan of Mumbai is up for review and revision .The Development Plan or DP, to put it briefly, lays down policies on how the available and existing land should be distributed anticipating future development of the city.
 The DP is to take into account the needs of the population and infrastructure needed for Mumbai such as housing, transport, sanitation, environmental management and beautification of the city.
-All these issues are described in environmental essay topics and what is more the solutions are proposed.

 The Development Plan was first made in 1964.
 In 1966, the Maharashtra Regional and Town Planning Authorities converted the DP into a Regional plan for the future development of the city, suggesting a 20-year planning period.
 In the period of 1991 to 2012, Mumbai’s demography has changed faster than expected.
 The number of people coming into the city to earn livelihood rose from 3.7 million in 1991 to 5.2 million in 2000, with 60 to 70 percent of the population living in informal settlements.
 This large section of population is not only an important source for cheap labor but also major contributors in the development of the city of Mumbai.
 Yet, 92% are employed in unorganized sectors without any security of livelihood and shelter.